colygon/glean-devrel/tutorials/getting-started.md

-# Getting Started with Warp
+# Getting Started with Glean

-Welcome to Warp - the modern, AI-powered terminal!
+Welcome to Glean - the modern, AI-powered terminal!
 This guide will help you get up and running quickly.

-## What is Warp?
+## What is Glean?

-Warp is a terminal reimagined from the ground up to work like a modern app.
+Glean is a terminal reimagined from the ground up to work like a modern app.
 It's built in Rust, fast, and comes with AI-powered features to supercharge your productivity.

 ### Key Features